JohnRising/stackup/apps/docs/docs/packages/contracts/useroperation.md

 This type can be imported and used within any of your Solidity smart contracts to represent an ERC-4337 [`UserOperation`](../../introduction/erc-4337-overview.md#useroperation).

+If you use Stackup's wallet contracts and paymaster contracts without modification, you do not need to import this type.

 ```solidity
 import @PackageName/contracts/ERC4337/UserOperation.sol;
 ```